ThomasDutschmann/ensemble_uncertainties/README.md

 # How To Use
 ## Running an evaluation

-The exectuable provides helpful information of all the (necessary) command line arguments:
+The executable provides helpful information of all the (necessary) command line arguments:

 ```console
 python ensemble_uncertainties/exectuable.py -h